 The swarm of infected computers and devices is called a botnet.
 Each botnet is controlled by a Command & Control server, which directs its various activities.

 DDoS attacks have always been a cybersecurity threat, but the Internet of Things has pushed it to new heights.
-New malware such as Mirai exploit weak passwords of smart devices such as smart TVs, fax machines and internet connected refrigerators.
+New malware such as Mirai exploits weak passwords of smart devices such as smart TVs, fax machines and internet-connected refrigerators.
 These are then enslaved into the botnet and used to launch even more powerful attacks on pages and networks.

-There are many more types of cyber threats out there, but these are the biggest, judging by industry wide trends and concern among cybersecurity experts.
+There are many more types of cyber threats out there, but these are the biggest, judging by industry-wide trends and concerns among cybersecurity experts.
 For each of these, we’ve attached relevant guides that can help you understand how they work, but most of all to help you protect yourself.